C19-SFU-Econ/data/README.md

 6. Data_policies.xlsx
     - policy indicators numerical values and sources (see paper, Table C1)
 7. Data_tests.csv
-    - COVID-19 deaths data for the 10 Canadian provinces (official sources, including ex-post revisions up to Aug.
+    - COVID-19 test numbers data for the 10 Canadian provinces (official sources, including ex-post revisions up to Aug.
 20, 2020)
 8. Data_weather.xlsx
     - weather data for the major city in each province (see paper, section 4.3)
 9. ON_Global_Mobility_Report.csv